 A distinction must be drawn between the right of self-defence or private defence and use of excessive force or retaliation.

 Very simply put, the right of self-defence or private defence is a right that can be exercised to defend oneself but not to retaliate.

 There can be cases when the encounter killings are pre-planned.
 Many encounter killings generally take place with the prior consent or in full knowledge of the top authority.
 It may not be an act of self-defense or retaliation – but just pre-planned murder by police authorities.

 How should the death at police hands be investigated: The 16-point guideline by the Supreme Court of India

-The Supreme Court bench of chief justice R.M.
-Lodha and Justice Rohinton F. Nariman in 2014 outlined a 16-point guideline to follow in cases of death or grievous injury in police encounters.
+The Supreme Court bench of Chief Justice R.M.
+Lodha and Justice Rohinton F. Nariman 2014 outlined a 16-point guideline to follow in cases of death or grievous injury in police encounters.

 As per the Supreme Court of India, every death at police hands must be recorded and investigated by an independent agency or a police unit not involved in the case.